postsharp/Metalama.Documentation/conceptual/deployment/register-license.md

 ## Registering a license key

-To register a license for the current user:
+To register a license key for the current user:

 1. Install Metalama Command Line Tools as described in <xref:dotnet-tool>.
 2. Execute the following command: